 This is not a diet (you won't find information on what to eat) nor a bootcamp, nor a course on what or how to eat.
-Rather, it's a course on nourishing, supporting and growing the internal resilience, strength and levity that helps you make external changes with sugar or other painful habits.
+Rather, it's a course to nourish, support and grow the internal resilience, strength and levity that helps you make external changes with sugar or other painful habits.

-In the course, you'll receive daily emotional support to help you when you feel panicked, overwhelmed, or frustrated.
+You'll receive daily emotional support to help you when you feel panicked, overwhelmed, like "f** it!" or frustrated.

-You'll learn how to apply self compassion to the process of habit change, so you can create more nourishing self talk and build resilience , that internal sense of, “I trust myself to move through this.”
+You'll learn how to apply self compassion to the process of habit change, so you can create more nourishing self talk and build resilience , the inner confidence of, “I trust myself to move through this.”

 And you'll receive help to reframe how you see the growth process, so that you can relax and settle in to your healing rather than feeling like you have to try really hard and make it happen on your own.